angular/material-start/README.md

 - - -

-##### Getting Started

-This project uses [jspm.io](http://jspm.io), a package manager for SystemJS which is built on top of the dynamic ES6 module loader.
-This allows developers to load any module format (ES6, CommonJS, AMD, and globals).

 ###### Prerequisites

 This project assumes that you have NodeJS and any relevant development tools (like XCode) already installed.

+We use NPM for dependency management, and SystemJS (built on top of the dynamic ES6 module loader) to dynamically load our modules.
+This allows developers to load any module format (ES6, CommonJS, AMD, and globals).

+SystemJS is also used to transpile the Typescript into plain Javascript in the browser rather than having to download and configure a separate compiler.

 ###### Getting Started